Mindhood flips the current tech culture through mindful digital habits and in-person relationships resulting in happier, healthier communities.

 Over the course of the last eleven years, cell phones have shifted the way students communicate.
 Are we building authentic and intentional relationships?
-Research shows a direct correlation between tech use and an increase in depression being reported by college students.
+Research shows a direct correlation between tech use and an increase in depression being reported.